Giants of Africa

-Giants of Africa is a Canadian documentary film, directed by Hubert Davis and released in 2016.
+Giants of Africa is a 2016 Canadian documentary film, directed by Hubert Davis.
 The film centres on Nigerian-Canadian sports executive Masai Ujiri's Basketball Without Borders program to promote and build the sport of basketball in Africa.

 The film garnered two Canadian Screen Award nominations at the 5th Canadian Screen Awards in 2017, for Best Editing in a Documentary (Dave De Carlo) and Best Cinematography in a Documentary (Chris Romeike).
 It won the award for Best Editing.